ceff-tech/ffc_api_client/README.md

 ffcAPIClient::evaluate_alteration(timeseries_df = your_df, token = "your_token", plot_output_folder = "C:/Users/youruser/Documents/Timeseries_Alteration", comid=yoursegmentcomid)
 # it also *REQUIRES* you provide either a comid argument with the stream segment COMID, or both
 # longitude and latitude arguments.
-# Make sure that dates are in the same format as the FFC requires on its website.
-We may add reformatting in the future
+# If your dates are in a different format, provide the format string as argument date_format_string

 ```
 Both of these functions plot results immediately and optionally save the plots to the output folder.
 They